Shipilin/specqp/README.md

 ### What for

 The package can be used for quick and more advanced plotting and fitting of spectroscopy data.
-In version 1.x it provides functionality for working with X-ray photoelectron spectroscopy data.
+In versions 1.x it provides functionality for working with X-ray photoelectron spectroscopy data.
 Plotting, normalization, background subtraction, fitting possibilities are included for single and series of curves.

 GUI interface is also realized providing full interactive functionality for handling single and series of curves.
-GUI
+In versions 1.x only *.xy* files from SPECS instruments and *.txt* files from SCIENTA instruments are handled within GUI.

 ### Installation MacOS